muhammad-hamza-liaqat/user-management-system/readMe.md

 3- bcrypt => hashing the password
 4- uuid => generating the remember token for verification 5- nodeMailer => sending the email
-6- cors
+6- cors => interaction with frontend
 7- bull => background jobs
 8- node-schedule => scheduler
 9- express-rate-limit => limit the hit of Apis in the project 10- socket.io => for real time messaging as a chatbot 11- openai => for receiving the prompt and generating the responses.
-12- express fileUpload
+12- multer => uploading the files
+13- jsonwebtoken => for authentication and authorization 14- winston =. logging the logs

 http://192.168.11.179:8080/user/verify-user

 ![Alt text](chatMessage.png)